 The exclusion questions within tender documents seek your declaration that no mandatory or discretionary exclusion grounds apply that would prevent you from bidding.

 A financial appraisal is usually undertaken, this may be at SQ stage or as part of due diligence at award.
-You are often required to present company accounts for the previous 2-3 financial years, and you may also be requested to supply a Bank Reference letter or your bank details for the buyers to contact for a reference.
+You are often asked to provide company accounts for the previous 2-3 financial years, and you may also be requested to supply a Bank Reference letter or your bank details for the buyers to contact for a reference.
+Accounts may be requested at the time of submission, or perhaps in the due diligence phase undertaken by buyers after tender evaluation.
 A qualitative assessment is often made by the buyers in order to gauge levels of financial risk.
 A judgement will be made on the outcome of the financial assessment and suppliers may be excluded, taking into consideration other risk factors.
-Each authority will detail their approach in their documents.
+Each buyer/authority will detail their approach in their documents.

 In addition to requests for company accounts, balance sheets and/or profit and loss statements, some buyers also request key financial information such as those detailed in the list below.
 Quite often the previous 2 or 3 years are requested (or for the period that is available if trading for less than three years).